-- (1) Take off both the Polar Axis Cover and the Polar Scope Cover from the mount. - (2) First, thread the dark field illuminating LED end into the threaded hole on the polar scope.
-Then plug the other end into the Reticle socket located on the Main unit.
-The illumination intensity can be adjusted using the hand controller (HC) via the "Set Eyepiece Light" function under the "Set Up Controller" menu. - (3) Release DEC Clutch lock handle and turn the DEC axle manually to unblock the Polar Scope view and relock the DEC Clutch. - (4) Adjust polar scope eyepiece shown in Figure 12 to bring the polar scope dial in focus. - (5) Release RA Clutch lock handle, rotate the mount along the RA axis until the 12 position of the dial is on the top, as shown in Figure 11.
-If your polar scope is equipped with a bubble level indicator, as shown in Figure 12, simply make sure the bubble is in the middle.
-Relock the RA Clutch.
+- (1) Take off both the Polar Axis Cover and the Polar Scope Cover from the mount. - (2) First, thread the dark field illuminating LED end into the threaded hole located on the Polar Scope.
+Then plug the other end into the Reticle socket located on the R.A. unit.
+The illumination intensity can be adjusted using the hand controller (HC) via the "Set Eyepiece Light" function under the "Set Up Controller" menu. - (3) Use the ▲ or ▼ button to turn the DEC axle to unblock the Polar Scope view. - (4) Adjust polar scope eyepiece shown in Figure 12 to bring the polar scope dial in focus. - (5) To rotate the Polar Scope to align the 12 position of the dial on the top, as shown in Figure 11, release the four R.A. clutch screws while holding the OTA, if an OTA is mounted.
+Then turn the R.A. drive using HC's ◀ or ▶ button (press 9 button to change the rotation speed to MAX).
+If your Polar Scope is equipped with a bubble level indicator, as shown in Figure 12, simply make sure the bubble is in the middle.